Decoding the structure near the $\pi^+\pi^-$ mass threshold in $\psi(3686) \rightarrow J/\psi \pi^+\pi^-$ decays: Phenomenological discussion

-In Fig.~\ref{fig.Moduli}, we plot the moduli of the $S$- and $D$-wave amplitudes from the chiral contact terms proportional to $g_1$, $h_1$, $j_1$, and the $Z_c$-exchange term for Fits~I and II.
+In Fig.~\ref{fig.Moduli}, we plot the moduli of the $S$- and $D$-wave amplitudes from the chiral contact terms proportional to $g_1$, $h_1$, $j_1$, $c_m$, and the $Z_c$-exchange term for Fits~I and II.
 We observe that the $D$-wave amplitudes are about two orders of magnitude smaller than the corresponding $S$-wave amplitudes.
 Therefore, a flat angular distribution is expected in our scheme, which agrees with the BESIII measurement.
 For the $S$-wave amplitudes, the contribution from the helicity-flip term is much smaller than the others in most regions as expected.
-While the contribution from the $j_1$ term has a zero in the energy region of interest, its effect is nonnegligible for the low-energy dip in the $\pi\pi$ invariant-mass distribution.
-Also note that in Fit~II, the $S$-wave contribution from the $Z_c$ exchange is comparable with the $S$-wave contribution from the chiral contact terms, and it also affects the $\pi\pi$ spectra.
+While the contribution from the $j_1$ term has a zero in the energy region of interest, its effect is non-negligible for the low-energy dip in the $\pi\pi$ invariant-mass distribution.
+Also note that for the $S$-wave amplitudes, the shapes of the curves corresponding to the $c_m$ term as shown in Fit~I (upper left panel of Fig.~\ref{fig.Moduli}) and the $Z_c$-exchange term as shown in Fit~II (lower left panel of Fig.~\ref{fig.Moduli}) are too similar to be disentangled by a fit to the $\pi\pi$ invariant mass distribution.
+Nevertheless, we find that either the $c_m$ term or the $Z_c$-exchange term is indispensable for describing the experimental data well.
 For the $D$-wave amplitudes, the helicity-flip contribution dominates by far.
 This means that the curved behavior of the observed angular distribution is mainly due to the $j_1$ term.
 We find that the $D$-wave contribution from the $Z_c$ exchange is much smaller than its $S$-wave amplitude, which is due to the fact that the $Z_c$ is virtual in this process.